 can run it manually by starting the

-lint executable from the root of
+wpt executable from the root of

-your local web-platform-tests working directory like this:
+your local web-platform-tests working directory, and invoking the

 The lint tool is also run automatically for every submitted pull request, and reviewers will not merge branches with tests that have lint errors, so you must fix any errors the lint tool reports.
 For details on doing that, see the lint-tool documentation.